 Knowing how to properly navigate is vital if you want to get the most out of Facebook.
 Below is a brief description of each of the available options in the top bar as shown above.

-Home (facebook logo) - Clicking this logo will take you to your wall (News Feed) that shows all friends recent posts.
+Home (facebook logo) - Clicking this logo takes you to your wall (News Feed) that shows all friends recent posts.

-Friend requests - If any friend requests are waiting to be approved this icon will show a notification of how many friends are waiting for approval.
+Friend requests - If any friend requests are waiting to be approved this icon shows a notification of how many friends are waiting for approval.
 This icon can also be clicked when you want to view any friend recommendations or search for friends on Facebook.

 Messages - This section allows you to send and receive private messages between one or more people you're friends with.

 Notifications - Any time a friend or Facebook application creates a new post you'll be notified in this section.
-Clicking this icon will show all recent notifications.
-If you wish to change what is capable of sending you notifications including any Facebook applications or games click the See All Notifications link at the bottom and check or uncheck what you want to be notified on.
+Clicking this icon shows all recent notifications.
+If you want to change what is capable of sending you notifications including any Facebook applications or games click the See All Notifications link at the bottom and check or uncheck what you want to be notified on.

 Search - Finally, the search box in Facebook can be a powerful tool that can be used to quickly find any current friends or people on Facebook.
 In addition searching for terms such as a company name, product, sports team, music band, etc. will find fan pages and groups that can be joined.

 Modify your account notifications